MicrosoftDocs/architecture-center/docs/data-guide/big-data/batch-processing.md

 ### Data storage

 - **Azure Storage Blob Containers**.
-Many existing Azure business processes already make use of Azure blob storage, making this a good choice for a big data store.
+Many existing Azure business processes already use Azure blob storage, making this a good choice for a big data store.
 - **Azure Data Lake Store**.
 Azure Data Lake Store offers virtually unlimited storage for any size of file, and extensive security options, making it a good choice for extremely large-scale big data solutions that require a centralized store for data in heterogeneous formats.

 For more information, see [Data storage](../technology-choices/data-storage.md).